christopherseaman/datasci_217/07/index.md

 - **Figures and Axes**
   - **Figure**: The overall container for all plot elements.
-    - *The canvas where your masterpiece comes to life!*
   - **Axes**: The area where data is plotted (can be thought of as individual plots).
-    - *The stage where your data takes center spotlight!*

 ---